 John was elected as the Member of Parliament for North Tayside on 1st May 1997 in a seat that had once been the safest Conservative seat in Scotland.

-On 6th May 1999 John was elected as the Member of the Scottish Parliament for North Tayside and was re-elected at the 2003 Scottish Parliament Election with an increased majority of 4,503.
+On 6th May 1999 John was elected as the Member of the Scottish Parliament for North Tayside.
+In 2011 the boundary changes meant the creation of new constituencies and John Swinney was elected as MSP for Perthshire North.
+He was re-elected in 2016.

 John is a member of the SNP Scottish Government and was the Cabinet Secretary for Finance and Sustainable Growth from 2007-2014.
-In November 2014 John Swinney was appointed the Deputy First Minister of Scotland by the new First Minister, Nicola Sturgeon.
-John also continues as the Cabinet Secretary for Finance, Constitution and the Economy.
+In November 2014 John Swinney was appointed as Deputy First Minister of Scotland and Cabinet Secretary for Finance, Constitution and the Economy.
+Retaining his seat in 2016, John was re-appointed Deputy First Minister and became the Cabinet Secretary for Education and Skills.